tremlab/bugsnag-angular/example/README.md

 # Bugsnag: Angular Example

-This example shows how you can use the Bugsnag JavaScript notifier with [Angular 2+](https://angular.io/).
+This example shows how you can use the Bugsnag Angular notifier with [Angular 2+](https://angular.io/).

-Whilst the notifier reports any errors that are uncaught, there are certain errors within Angular that get caught by its own error handler and only logged to the console.
+Whilst our basic JavaScript notifier reports any errors that are uncaught, there are certain errors within Angular that get caught by its own error handler and only logged to the console.
 These errors will never make it to Bugsnag by themselves and so require a little wiring up.
 This is where the `bugsnag-angular` plugin steps in…

 ## Setup

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.3.0.
-Run `ng serve` for a dev server and navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 Try this out with [your own Bugsnag account](https://app.bugsnag.com/user/new)!
 You'll be able to see how the errors are reported in the dashboard, how breadcrumbs